npaik/Comm-Docs-Project-Alx-Tony/docs/git-branching.md

 This section will guide you on how to use the `git branch` command and will explain overall Git branching model.
 You will also see how to create, delete and merge branches.

 Branching means you diverge from the main line of development and continue to do work without messing with that main line.
-The flowchart below shows the basic workflow while using the branches with GIT.
+The flowchart below shows the basic workflow while using the branches with Git.
 ``` mermaid
 graph LR
     A[Main] --> B[Main]